Southern United States Trade Association: Affiliated organizations

 The SRTGs also maintain the "AgExport Links" website that lists industry service providers.

 In addition, SUSTA belongs to the U.S. Agricultural Export Development Council (USAEDC) and is affiliated with the Southern Association of State Departments of Agriculture (SASDA) and the National Association of State Departments of Agriculture (NASDA).

 USAEDC is a forum for organizations participating in FAS programs.
 USAEDC and SASDA are not directly involved in the development of export markets.
 NASDA sponsors international food shows and is an FAS Foreign Market Development Program cooperator.
 NASDA activities enhance cooperation and coordination among the four SRTGs.

-Foreign buyers: trade leads
+Foreign buyers

 In order to provide better assistance to buyers and suppliers, SUSTA posts trade leads from around the world on their site.
 SUSTA assumes no responsibility for the quality of the leads posted.
 Trade leads remain on the SUSTA website for approximately one month.

-Additional resources from SUSTA
+Additional resources

 In conjunction with the State Departments of Agriculture, SUSTA offers additional activities that are aimed at connecting U.S. companies with foreign buyers.
 These include: Trade Missions, Inbound Trade Missions, and one on one meetings.
 SUSTA also offers the following services: market research, industry-wide promotions, and exporting seminars.